microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/range-get.md

 ---

 ##### Response
 Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+Note: If there is no optional query parameters, all of the properties will be returned from an actual call.
+The recommandation is to specific which properties are needed instead of get all properties for performance perspective.
 <!-- {
   "blockType": "response",
   "truncated": true,